 The only reel on this list that might be able to fit its bail arm into the affordable price range is the Z series.

 In a lot of ways, the Z series is PENN.
 It is strong and simple, and it can handle the rough conditions of surf fishing.

 PENN Z Series Spinning

 The size of the package is 15.24 centimeters long, 15.24 centimeters wide, and 11.43 centimeters high.

 Black Gold is a color

 Updated on December 1, 2022, with affiliate links and images from the Amazon Product Advertising API.

 There are two models to choose from, and each one shows how simple and useful a design can be.

-With 15 pounds of drag, you have enough power to catch drum and stripers from any hole or gutter along the beach.
+With 15 pounds of drag, you have enough power to catch drums and stripers from any hole or gutter along the beach.